 - Quotes from your subject capture information & emotion

-- Sources should be properly attributed, you can do this in small print.
+- Sources should be properly attributed, you can do this in small print or in video credits

 - The video has a beginning, a middle and end.

-- The feature is embedded to your digi-platform
+- The feature is embedded in your digi-platform

 Class Notes & Screenings